А

 HOLD

-A compartment below deck in a large vessel, used solely for carrying cargo
+A compartment below deck in a large vessel, used solely for carrying

 HSFO